O'Sheerynd History, Family Crest & Coats of Arms

 The surname O'Sheerynd was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where they held a family seat, some say before the Anglo Norman invasion of Ireland by Strongbow in 1172.
 However, others claim that it is an offshoot of the Prendergast Clan in County Mayo, where they adopted the Gaelic name of O'Sirin, and established themselves on the Donegal/ Fermanagh border about the year 1250.

-Important Dates for the O'Sheerynd family
+Early History of the O'Sheerynd family

 This web page shows only a small excerpt of our O'Sheerynd research.
 Another 92 words (7 lines of text) covering the years 1659 and 1673 are included under the topic Early O'Sheerynd History in all our PDF Extended History products and printed products wherever possible.